qaioz/code_plagiarism_detector/SolutionNotes.md

 ## Chunking Implementation

-Then I implemented the chunking using the library I found: treesitter.
+Then I implemented chunking using the library treesitter.

 ``` python
 import tree_sitter_python as tspython